shimianto/frogger/README.md

 # Frogger (GoT)

-This a simple Frogger like game developed as an exercise to coding and software development.
+This a simple frogger-like game developed as an exercise to coding and software development.
 Using the Allegro library and basic concepts of the C programing language, this project was developed as an introduction me to the many aspects of programing.
 It contains some simple concepts such as file management, frame refresh rate, input keyboard commands, and others.